molmod/yaff/doc/howto.rst

    constant pressure ensemble.
 (Is possible, see Andersen J. Chem.
 Phys.
 1980, 72, 2384-2393.)

-#. ``RefTraj`` derivative of the Iterative class.
+#.
+[LOW PRIORITY] ``RefTraj`` derivative of the Iterative class.

 #.
-Optimizer stuff.
-We should use the molmod optimizer, but change it such
+[LATER] Optimizer stuff.
+We should use the molmod optimizer, but change it
-   that the main loop of the optimizer is done in Yaff instead of in molmod.
+   such that the main loop of the optimizer is done in Yaff instead of in molmod.

 #.
-Numerical (partial) Hessian
+[LATER] Numerical (partial) Hessian

 Analyzing the results